 How To Tell Where You Are in the Grieving Process

-If you are having trouble untangling your grief-related emotions, try this mental exercise.
+Try this mental exercise if you are having trouble untangling your grief-related emotions.
 It is something that I developed shortly after losing my father, and it has proven to be a big help when I am trying to identify the stage of grief that I am experiencing.